personal development for men

 Sometimes, we know the reason for our adversity.

-The question of WHY is always running through our heads and hearts when things get hard.
 It’s okay to look for that.
 Sometimes, the answer is that we are foolish.
 Our own stupid choices may have caused our hardship.
 Sometimes, the hardship may be the result of injustice, or someone else’s bad decisions.
 The answer to WHY can be helpful sometimes for us to avoiding the same hardship in the future.

 For example, if I eat Taco Bell at 9PM and get the runs at midnight, i can curse the adversity of the runs, or I can learn from the situation.